bosserz/ds-nanodegree/README.md

 # ds-nanodegree
-This repository is for my data science nanodegree courses of Udemy
+This repository is for my data science nanodegree course from Udacity